 Real-time TPS

-Ethereum TPS is 66.7% less than Arbitrum TPS
+Ethereum TPS is 1.01X more than Arbitrum TPS

 Max Theoretical TPS